 Cover ends of drumsticks with foil.
 Roast the turkey 30 minutes.
-Reduce the oven temperature to 350 degrees and continue roasting until an instant-read thermometer inserted in the thickest part of the thigh, not touching bone, registers 155 degrees (the temperature will rise about 10 degrees as it rests), 2 to 2 1/4 hours longer.
-Using a spatula and tongs (see tip #38), tilt the turkey to drain any juices from the cavity into the pan.
+Reduce the oven temperature to 350° and continue roasting until an instant-read thermometer inserted in the thickest part of the thigh, not touching bone, registers 155° (the temperature will rise about 10° as it rests), 2 to 2 1/4 hours longer.
+Using a spatula and tongs (see Lifting the Turkey below), tilt the turkey to drain any juices from the cavity into the pan.
 Transfer the turkey to a cutting board; tent with foil and let rest 30 minutes.

 Meanwhile, pour the drippings and solids from the roasting pan into a liquid measuring cup.
 Let the liquid settle; use a large spoon to skim off the fat and discard.
 You should have about 1 3/4 cups of skimmed drippings.
 Return the drippings to the roasting pan.

 Carve the bird, adding the juices that accumulate on the cutting board to the roasting pan.
 Tent the turkey pieces with foil until ready to serve.

 In a medium bowl, gradually whisk 1/2 cup chicken stock into the flour to make a paste.
 Set the roasting pan on two burners over medium.
 Bring to a simmer, scraping up any browned bits with a wooden spoon.
 Whisk in the flour paste and return to a simmer, whisking constantly.
 Gradually whisk in the remaining 1 cup stock and 1 1/2 cups water.
 Cook, whisking often, until thickened, 7 to 10 minutes.
 Season with pepper.
 Makes about 4 cups gravy.